0xdnxh/0xdnxh.github.io/_posts/2021-6-28-THM-Blue-Writeup.md

 <img src="/images/THM/Blue/hashdump.PNG" width="600" height="100"/>

 As we can see, the NTLM hash corresponding to our user Jon is there.
 The NTLM hash is in the following format : ```Username:SID:LMhash:NThash```.
-To decrypt it, I ran Hashcat which is a password cracking tool using the command ```hashcat -m 1000 jonhash SecLists/Passwords/Common-Credentials/common-passwords-win.txt``` You can find the details of the options in my [Blueprint writeup](https://0xdnxh.github.io/THM-Blueprint-Writeup/) in the "Cracking NTLM hash" section.
+To decrypt it, I ran Hashcat which is a password cracking tool using the command ```hashcat -m 1000 jonhash /usr/share/wordlists/rockyou.txt``` You can find the details of the options I used in my [Blueprint writeup](https://0xdnxh.github.io/THM-Blueprint-Writeup/) in the "Cracking NTLM hash" section.
 After a few seconds, Hashcat retrives the password in cleartext:

 <img src="/images/THM/Blue/hashcat.PNG" width="550" height="450"/>